Curtis Museum: Displays

-Closure threat
+Closure threats

 In 2010, both the Curtis Museum and the Allen Gallery were under threat of closure, following their receipt of an email to that effect from the Museum & Arts Service.
 The Museum and Gallery were taken over by the Hampshire Museums and Galleries Trust, which ran both buildings with the help of volunteers, on behalf of Hampshire County Council.
-As of May 2014, management was transferred back to Hampshire County Council.
+As of May 2014, management was transferred to Hampshire Cultural Trust.
+Further threat of closure was announced for 2026 due to funding cuts to the Hampshire County Council Cultural Services.